Cardio

 You’ll Meet New People

 Aside from enjoying a new scenery, taking your workout outdoors comes with the added bonus of community.
-When the weather is warm and the sun is shining, you’ll likely find lots of like-minded people getting their sweat on outdoors — it’s a great way to meet new people!
+Before the weather gets too chilly, you’ll likely find lots of like-minded people getting their sweat on outdoors — it’s a great way to meet new people!

 What You Need to Take Your Workouts Outside

 One of the other beauties of working out outdoors is you need very little equipment.
-Beyond the obvious cardio exercises like running, walking, or swimming, there are plenty of effective body weight resistance exercises to include in your routine.
-When heading outdoors, always start with sunscreen and the necessary layers if you’re exercising in the cold.
+Beyond the obvious cardio exercises like running, walking, or swimming, there are plenty of effective bodyweight resistance exercises to include in your routine.
+When heading outdoors, always start with sunscreen (yes, even in the fall and winter months) and the necessary layers if you’re exercising in the cold.
 And you wouldn’t forget your water bottle, would you?

 If you want a little extra guidance for your outdoor workout, don’t forget your phone so you can press play on your favorite workouts on the FitOn app!